Elephant cognition: Adaptive behavior in the wild

 In the wild, elephants display clever methods of finding resources.
-Elephants have keen memories, and when evaluating foraging locations, respond more strongly to long‐term patterns of productivity than to immediate forage conditions.
+Elephants have powerful olfactory senses and long memories, and when evaluating foraging locations, respond more strongly to long‐term patterns of productivity than to immediate forage conditions.
 In times of scarcity, they return to areas which have been reliable over many years rather than the last sites visited.
 They also favor travelling on dirt roads in the dry season, as easy walking terrain to conserve energy.

 Although it is common for herbivores to find salt licks or to ingest inorganic matter for sodium, elephants in the Mount Elgon National Park, Kenya, have learned to venture deep into Kitum Cave to utilize its minerals in what has been described as 'quarrying' and 'salt mining'.
 Although the elephants clearly do not understand that they require salt in their diet, they show interest only in the cation-rich zeolite, tusking it into smaller edible fragments.
 This activity is performed in groups, and years of tusk marks indicate the knowledge of the cave has been passed down over generations.
 Poaching has caused the elephants to alter their behavior and avoid the more widely known caves.